 If you’re trying to avoid the binge to maintain or reach an optimal weight during the spooky season, it’s a good idea to plan ahead with healthier snacks.

-Knowing you have a ready stash of your own sweets will make it easier to pass right on by the candy bowl at work or your kids’ Halloween bags.
+Knowing you have a ready stash of your own sweets will make it easier to pass right on by the candy bowl at work or limit yourself to just one or two items from your kids’ Halloween bags.

 When looking at alternative choices, look for whole, unprocessed ingredients that are high in nutrients, including phytonutrients: